-ANTH 309 Topics in Primatology: (subtitles)
+ANTH 309 Topics in Physical Anthropology (subtitle)

-This course will cover various topics in primatology.
-Topics will rotate but will fall into the following categories: primate behavior and ecology, primate evolution, primate anatomy, or particular primate families or geographic regions.
+This course will cover various topics in physical anthropology.
+Topics will rotate but will fall into the following categories: human ecology, primate behavior and ecology, human evolution, primate evolution, human anatomy, or primate anatomy.
 May be taken twice under different subtitles.
-Prerequisites: ANTH 233.
-Credits: 3(3-0) Offered every fall.
+Prerequisites: ANTH 201 or 204 or 233.
+Credits: 3(3-0) Offered spring, even years...